marcosamarinho/globant-test-DE/README.md

    Note . link on pdf not works then I created at CSV hand at hand
 - ## mariadb
    Docker-compose database nstall
-- ## python-flask
+- ## FastAPI
-   web environment to upload file and database load
+   python framework to allow create API
 - ## scripts
    sql scripts and shell scripts

-Note : Used database native client to allow use LOAD command to read CSV Native load was chosen to allow fast load for small and big files even using database constraints .
+- ## python-flask  ( NOT IN USE )
+   web environment to upload file and database load

 # Steps to install mariadb (docker-compose) port 3306
 ```bash